AuditeMarlow/gomu/README.md

 ### With Docker

-To run a service with Docker, generate the protobuf code, build the Docker image and run the Docker container.
+To run a service with Docker, build the Docker image and run the Docker container.

 ```bash
 $ make docker